What is a Low Doc Business Loan?

 - The credit history of the business

 - The value of any deposits or security — if any — used on the loan

 Similar to unsecured business loans, low doc and no doc lenders may apply a factor rate to your loan instead of an interest rate.
 A factor rate is expressed as a multiple of the loan, which can make it more difficult to understand than an interest rate percentage — the amount of interest you pay on a low doc business loan will be calculated on the initial loan amount, not the ‘reducing balance’ — i.e. loan amortisation.

-You can see learn more about factor rates and how they apply to low doc business loans in our Unsecured Business Loans Guide.
+You can see learn more about factor rates and how they apply to low doc business applications in our guide to unsecured business loans.

 Alternatively, you can use our Factor Rate to APR Calculator to see how the factor rate applied to a loan translates to an Annual Percentage Rate.

 Low Doc and No Doc business loans allow self-employed individuals and small businesses to access business finance without providing extensive financial statements.
 The easiest and most popular method to gain fast approval is by applying online with a specialist non-bank lender.